Post-inflationary production of particle Dark Matter: non-minimal Natural and Coleman--Weinberg inflationary scenarios: Natural inflation with non-minimal coupling

-This Ly-$\alpha$ bound constrains the parameter space on $(\Trh, \mc)$ plane \footnote{However this bound is not very stringent as long as this is not too close to the Planck Scale where the quantum gravity effects may become important.
+This Ly-$\alpha$ bound constrains the parameter space on $(\Trh, \mc)$ plane \footnote{However this bound is not very stringent as long as this is not too close to the Planck scale where the quantum gravity effects may become important.
 For theories involving Grand Unified Theory (GUT) symmetry breakings, etc. this can be $10^{16}$ GeV.
-We do not go into details on such issues in this analysis.} such that produced $\c$ particles behave as \cdm~instead of warm dark matter (\wdm) in the present universe.
-From the observation of Ly-$\alpha$ absorption lines, the upper bound on present-day velocity of $\c$ particles, $v_\c/c$, and lower bound $m_\c$ are $v_\c/c\lsim 1.8\times 10^{-8}$ and $m_\c\gsim 3.5 \unit{keV}$ in order to avoid being warm dark matter candidate.
-The maximum possible value of the initial momentum of $\c$ particle is $m_\phi/2$.
-Then, the assumption that $\c$ particles are feebly interacting and because of that the momentum of the particles decreases only due to the expansion of the universe, leads to the bound~\cite{Bernal:2021qrl} \be \mc \gsim 2 \frac{m_\phi}{\Trh}\,, \ee where $\mc$ is expressed in $\unit{keV}$.
+We do not go into details on such issues in this analysis.} such that the produced $\c$ particles behave as \cdm~instead of warm dark matter (\wdm) in the present universe.
+From the observation of Ly-$\alpha$ absorption lines, the upper bound on present-day velocity of $\c$ particles, $v_\c/c$, and lower bound $m_\c$ are $v_\c/c\lsim 1.8\times 10^{-8}$ and $m_\c\gsim 3.5 \unit{keV}$, respectively, in order to avoid being warm dark matter candidate. { We considered the assumption that the mean initial momentum of DM particles is $m_\phi/2$ at $T=T_{rh}$ (see appendix of~\Ccite{Bernal:2021qrl}).} Then, the assumption that $\c$ particles are feebly interacting, and because of that the momentum of the particles decreases only due to the expansion of the universe, leading to the bound~\cite{Bernal:2021qrl} \be \frac{\mc}{\unit{keV}} \gsim 2 \frac{m_\phi}{\Trh}\,, \ee where $\mc$ is expressed in $\unit{keV}$.
+Thus, we conclude that lower permissible range of $m_\chi\gsim {\cal O}\qty(\keV)$ even for $\Trh\sim 10^{16}-10^{15}\GeV$ for \mNo, and \mNt.